PX4/PX4-user_guide/en/peripherals/remote_id.md

 ## Supported Hardware

 ::: warning
-PX4 only works with DroneCAN Remote IDs on `main` branch builds.
+Remote ID hardware can only be connected via DroneCAN on `main` branch builds (builds _after_ PX4 v1.15).
 :::

 PX4 integrates with Remote ID hardware that supports: